splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 * kubectl-splunk get, which is a command that can be used to retrieve any Kubernetes resource (for example, pods, daemonsets, configmaps) that is automatically filtered by ``app=splunk-otel-collector``.
 * kubectl-splunk status, which is a longer description that spans multiple lines and likely contains examples and usage of using your command.

-More options
+Next steps
 ==================================
-Once you have installed the package, you can perform these actions:
+After installing the package, you can:

 * :new-page:`Get started using Log Observer <https://quickdraw.splunk.com/redirect/?product=Observability&location=log.observer.setup&version=current>`
 * :ref:`apm`